sebastianlang84/macrolens_poc/PROJECT_STATUS.md

 - Configuration relies on `.env`/YAML for timezones and keys; storage/paths are centralized in `Settings`.

 ## Observations
-- Reporting command is a stub: `cli report` logs only a start/summary event and does not generate artifacts.
+- Reporting command generates Markdown/JSON artifacts with last values and Δ windows, but risk flags remain TODO.
 - Provider robustness gaps remain: no timeout/retry/backoff and no revision-overwrite policy for sources with backfilled changes.
 - Matrix metadata still lacks automatic status fields like `last_ok`/`status`.
 - Storage path layout is fixed to `data/series/{id}.parquet` without partitioning or metadata index.